kresusapp/kresus/README.md

 1. Make sure to have installed all the dependencies.

-    On Debian based operating systems, these are `python-dev libffi-dev libxml2-dev libxslt-dev libyaml-dev python-virtualenv` and can be installed with `make install-debian-deps`.
+    On Debian based operating systems, these are `python-dev libffi-dev libxml2-dev libxslt-dev libyaml-dev libjpeg-dev python-virtualenv` and can be installed with `make install-debian-deps`.

-    For Fedora (as of version 22), these are `python-devel libffi-devel libxml2-devel libxslt-devel libyaml-devel` and `virtualenv`.
+    For Fedora (as of version 22), these are `python-devel libffi-devel libxml2-devel libxslt-devel libyaml-devel libjpeg-devel` and `virtualenv`.

+    While the development version of `libyaml` (`libyaml-dev` under Debian based, `libyaml-devel` under Fedora) is optional, it can provide additional performance to Weboob.

     You'll also need a machine with at least **1 GB of RAM**, for compiling python modules needed for Weboob.